sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/tutorial-implementing-algebraic-structures.rst

 .. linkall

 ..
-MODULEAUTHOR:: Nicolas M. Thiéry <nthiery at users.sf.net> et al.
+MODULEAUTHOR:: Nicolas M. Thiéry <nthiery at users.sf.net>, Jason Bandlow <jbandlow@gmail.com> et al.

-This tutorial will discuss five concepts:
+This tutorial will discuss four concepts:

-* constructing and manipulating new modules/vector spaces
-* adding more algebraic structure
+* endowing free modules and vector spaces with additional algebraic structure
 * defining morphisms
 * defining coercions and conversions
-* algebraic structures with several realizations
+* implementing algebraic structures with several realizations

 At the end of this tutorial, the reader should be able to reimplement by himself the example of algebra with several realizations::